DragonForgedTheArtist/VCVRack-rpi/PluginsWithExtraSteps.md

 # Plugins That Require Extra Steps To Compile
 The following plugins require extra steps to compile successfully.

+## AlgoritmArte
+AlgoritmArte doesn't default to the v2 branch so it will need to be checked out

+    git clone --branch v2 https://github.com/algoritmarte/AlgoritmarteVCVPlugin.gi

+Then build as normal

+    cd AlgoritmarteVCVPlugin
+    git submodule update --init --recursive
+    make dep
+    make
+    make install

 ## CharredDesert
 CharredDesert doesn't default to the 2.0 branch so it will need to be checked out